PNGPhoto1.jpg

 The World’s best conditions for growing coffee are found in the beautiful highlands of Papua New Guinea.

-1. The rich volcanic soils in one of the planet’s most biodiverse regions are farmed almost exclusively by indigenous communities using only natural fertilisers and no herbicides or pesticides.
+1. The soil.
+It is rich and volcanic and farmed almost exclusively by indigenous communities using only natural fertilisers and no herbicides or pesticides.

-3. The farming lands of the Highlands sit above 1500m which means coffee is grown at moderate temperatures year round.
+3. The mountains.
+The farming lands of the Highlands sit above 1500m which means coffee is grown at moderate temperatures day and night all year round.

 With the perfect beans, our challenge at Niugini Arabica has been to roast them in a way worthy of what nature has endowed us with.

-The results are medals at the International Golden Bean Coffee Roasters Competition - one for the “single origin espresso” category and the other for the “milk latte” category; and the Royal Adelaide Coffee Show
+The results are medals at the International Golden Bean Coffee Roasters Competition and the Royal Adelaide Coffee Show.

 Farm1.jpg